-One of our ELITE Programme players messaged asking for a few tips for an upcoming trial they have, I thought I'd document these and make them available to everyone here on our blog just incase you're looking for some pointers too!
+One of our Youth Elite Programme players messaged asking for a few tips for an upcoming trial they have, I thought I'd document these and make them available to everyone here on our blog just incase you're looking for some pointers too!

 These combine what I found worked for me at trials as a player and later what myself and other coaches looked for in players attending trials.

 1. Think about what has got you this far that coaches have liked.
 Write those things down and aim to do more of the same.

 2. Note down things which help you feel most prepared before a match and tick them off so you turn up feeling prepared and ready.
 Some examples: 8 hours sleep, kit bag packed the night before, consuming certain foods, drinking a certain amount of fluid, listening to music, watching a highlight reel of yourself, visualizing your best performance, visualizing how you will react positively to making a mistake, watching a favorite tv show, practicing a weakness, mobility routine, bath ect.

 3. Have confident body language, shoulders back, head up, smile, make eye contact with coaches.

 5. Wear professional looking training kit that stands out (if wearing your own).
 Coaches have a lot of names to remember, if your appearance stands out they can easily refer to and remember you i.e “the player in the full red adidas kit looks like a player…”